 Empiric Therapy – Questioning the Dogma of Proof

 The terms empiric therapy or empirical treatment refer to medical treatment that is undertaken in the absence of complete or perfect information.
 This information can be incomplete either in the sense of not being certain of the cause of a disease, or in the sense of not being certain of the effect of a treatment.
-We argue that empirical treatment that simultaneously targets multiple potential environmental etiologies of chronic disease using low-risk natural therapies is actually a sensible approach.
+We argue that empirical treatment can be optimized to the point that a lack of diagnostic or therapeutic certainty need not be an obstacle to effective treatment

 Information Is Always Incomplete